electric-sql/electric/examples/gatekeeper-auth/README.md

 It's often better (faster, more scalable and a more natural topology) to run your authorising proxy at the edge, between your CDN and your user.
 The gatekeeper pattern works well for this because it minimises both the logic that your edge proxy needs to perform and the network access and credentials that it needs to be granted.

-The example in the [`./edge`](./edge) folder shows a Deno server that's designed to match the code you would deploy to a [Supabase Edge Function](https://supabase.com/docs/guides/functions/quickstart).
+The example in the [`./edge`](./edge) folder contains a small [Deno HTTP server](https://docs.deno.com/runtime/fundamentals/http_server/) in the [`index.ts`](./edge/index.ts) file that's designed to work as a [Supabase Edge Function](https://supabase.com/docs/guides/functions/quickstart).
 See the README in the folder for more information about deploying to Supabase.

 Here, we'll run it locally using Docker in order to demonstrate it working with the other services: